alex-s168/website/pages/article-gpu-arch-1.typ

 ]

 #section[
+  == Task Scheduler
+  Most GPUs have on-hardware task schedulers, which automatically schedule waves onto available compute units.
+  This is important for keeping compute units busy, and offloading the work from the CPU.
+]

+#section[
   = GPU Programming Terminology
   - "work item": typically maps to a SIMD lane
   - "kernel": the code for a work item